top of page

 Do we know what beliefs are?
 How are they different from assumptions or conclusions?
 There's probably a great deal of overlap between these labels, seeing as they all have to do with the complex of facts we have decided to rely on to explain the world.
 Beliefs can be justified by evidence or not.
 Sometimes we assume something is true simply because a credible person has told us it is.
 Other propositions warrant more support.

-There are also times when we respond with skepticism or critical thinking which allows us to reject a false belief, however, there are all kinds of reasons we believe things, many of which are unexamined.
+There are also times when we respond with skepticism or critical thinking which allows us to detect and reject a false belief.
+There are all kinds of unexamined reasons we believe things, as long as they provide some benefit or prevent discomfort.
 Some are uninvestigated because it costs too much to verify them.
 Other propositions have never encountered a need to be tested.

 When it comes to spiritual beliefs, specifically ones we accept as Christians from other Christians, we often don't question them because of the potential social cost involved.
 Giving up on a long-held and unquestioned agreed-upon community belief could reduce one's standing and reputation in the group, or cut off opportunities for involvement.
 For humans there are very few things worse than losing status in a group.
 Questioning is not on the table.